-No, only one application is required on which you will indicate your chosen program of study.
+No, only one application is required on which you indicate your chosen program of study.

 The application fee is $35 to apply online and $40 for a pdf/paper application.
-Please note that applicants who have paid the fee or enrolled at Georgia College within the past six years can have the application fee waived by submitting a paper application.
+Please note that applicants who have paid the fee or enrolled at Georgia College within the past six years can have the application fee waived by using the discount code listed on the "Submit Your Application" tab of the online application.

 You may find tuition and fee rates for all campuses and online programs here: http://www.gcsu.edu/businessoffice/tuition-and-fees.

 If you have official, unopened transcripts that reflect all of the classwork completed at your institution, you may mail these to The Graduate School.
 We will not accept transcripts that have been opened, photocopied, faxed or emailed.